 The Yorkshire Poll Tax Rolls of 1379 list: Johannes Knyght; Willelmus Kneyte; Thomas Knycht: and Willelmus Knygth.
 Some of the family were found in Scotland in early times.
 Robert dictus Knycht was burgess of Abirbrothoc and had a charter of a piece of land in Aberbrothoc in 1331.
 In 1435, John Knycht was canon of Brechin and rector of Funewyn (Finhaven.)
 He is probably the John Knycht who appears on an inquest on the lands of Tulloch in 1438.

 More recently some of the family held estates at Aston-Sub-Edge in Gloucestershire.
 "Norton-Burnt House, so called from the greater portion of it having been destroyed by fire while the seat of Sir William Knight, Bart., is the property of the Earl of Harrowby."

 Another branch was found at Letwell in the West Riding of Yorkshire.
 "The family seat of the Knights, here, an ancient house, was taken down by the late Mr. Gally Knight when he removed his residence, a few years since, to the mansion at Firbeck; but the offices, with the gardens and pleasure-grounds, in the latter of which is an extensive lake, are still remaining."

-Important Dates for the Knights family
+Early History of the Knights family